 Lecture

-It's the salt-seether's responsibility to ensure that the saltwater in the iron pans is maintained at the correct temperature.
-He does this using a wooden rake which he pulls through the water.
-It's also the salt-seether who describes his trade and the history of salt on Læsø.
-He does this completely free of charge for all those wishing to listen on the stroke of every HOUR from 10.00-16.00 from 1 May til 1 October, as well as at Easter and during the autumn half-term holiday.
+It is the salt maker's responsibility to ensure that the salt water in the iron pans maintains the correct temperature.
+To control this, the salt maker uses a wooden rake which he pulls through the water.
+It is also the salt maker who shares all there is to know about his trade and the history of salt on Læsø.
+He tells these stories completely free of charge for all visitors who wish to listen, every HOUR from 10.00-16.00 from 1 May til 1 October, as well as during Easter and the autumn half-term holiday.

 Very salty groundwater

-Today, as in the Middle Ages, the brine is recovered from wells dug at Rønnerne.
-A combination of geology, winter storms and a dry climate mean that very salty groundwater is formed.
-On several occasions during the winter the seawater floods the flatlands and in the summer months there's a high rate of evaporation from the sandy surface.
-At a depth of approximately 2 metres down in the sand the water meets a solid layer of blue clay, which prevents it from seeping down any further, so that it remains near the surface and evaporates.
-The water reaches a salt concentration of up to 15 per cent.
-In comparison, the salt concentration in Kattegat is around 2-3 per cent.
+Today, as in the Middle Ages, the salt water is pulled from wells on Rønnerne.
+A combination of geology, winter storms and a dry climate means that the ground water gets a very high saline content.
+Several times during winter, the seawater floods the flatlands of Rønnerne, and then during the summer months, there iss a high rate of evaporation from the sandy surface.
+At a depth of approximately 2 metres down through the sand, the water meets a solid layer of blue clay, which prevents it from seeping further.
+As such, the water remains relatively near the surface and evaporates.
+The remaining water can reach a saline level of up to 15 percent.
+In comparison, the saline concentration in Kattegat is around 2-3 percent.